Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead

 Turner put the Dodgers ahead on Morton’s 14th pitch, turning on a high 94.8 mph fastball with a 1-2 count and driving the ball 397 feet over the left-field wall.
 Turner’s home run was the Dodgers’ team record 24th this postseason and the 11th of Turner’s postseason career over 69 games, tying the team record set by Duke Snider over 36 games with the Brooklyn and Los Angeles Dodgers from 1954 to 1959.

 Mookie Betts followed with a two-out RBI single that made it 5-0, and Barnes homered off John Curtiss in the sixth.
-Five of the Dodgers’ first six runs scored with two outs, raising their total to nine of 18 (four of 12) in the Series and 50 of 87 (45 of 81) in the postseason.
+Five of the Dodgers’ first six runs scored with two outs, raising their total to nine of 18 in the Series and 50 of 87 in the postseason.

+“Obviously there’s two outs, but you can still build an inning not giving away at-bats," Betts said.
+“That’s how you win a World Series.”

 SWIPING